 Having a criminal record can hamper your job prospects throughout your life.
 Potential employers have a legal right to run a background check on you, and if it reveals criminal activity – even a single charge for soliciting prostitution – you may not get a job.

 Being arrested, charged, tried and convicted of soliciting prostitution can also have a nightmarish effect on a person's reputation and standing in the community.

 The public tends to look more unfavorably on those who commit sex crimes than on those guilty of other crimes like drug possession or theft.

 Get the Best Sex Crimes Lawyer in Texas

 All these reasons make it imperative that those facing a soliciting prostitution charge in Harris County, Fort Bend County or Montgomery County seek a criminal defense attorney whom they can consider the best sex crimes lawyer in Texas.
 Defendants need to have total confidence in their lawyer.

 Skilled, knowledgeable and experienced Houston sex crimes lawyer Neal Davis and his legal team stand ready to help you.
 We can fight to have a charge reduced before trial, or have your cased dismissed and thus avoiding trial altogether.
 If a trial does occur, we can fight for your acquittal.

 Your future may depend on who you choose to represent you in court.
-Contact the Neal Davis Law Firm today and you'll receive a free and no-obligation legal review of your case.
+Contact the Neal Davis Law Firm today and you'll receive a no-obligation legal review of your case.
 Then, you can decide if you want to engage our legal services or look elsewhere.